Cart

 Mange Temple

-Introducing Mange Temple (from Wikipedia)
+Introducing Mange Temple

 Mange Temple Fast Facts

-• Chinese Name: Man Ge Fo Si 曼阁佛寺
+• Chinese Name: Man Ge Si 曼阁寺

 • Best Time to Visit: October to next June

-• Recommended Visiting Hours: 1-2 hours
+• Recommended Visiting Hours: 1 - 2 x hours

 • Things to Do: Photography, Buddhism, Architecture

-• Opening Hours: 08:00-17:00
+• Opening Hours: 08:30-17:00

-• Entrance Fee: CNY 2
+• Entrance Fee: Free

-What to expect at Mange Temple
+What to Expect at Mange Temple

-Main Hall
+The Main Hall

-Ordination Hall
+The Ordination Hall

-How to get to Mange Temple
+How to Get to Mange Temple

-Additional travel advice on Mange Temple
+Additional Travel Advice on Mange Temple

 • Please wear sunscreen, hat and sunglasses to prevent UV.